-Bill Tidy was born in Tranmere, Cheshire, on 9 October 1933, the son of William Edward Tidy.
-"My father was a sailor", Tidy later recalled, "I haven't seen him since I was a child.
+William Edward "Bill" Tidy was born in Tranmere, Cheshire, on 9 October 1933, the son of William Edward Tidy and Catherine Price.
+"My father was a sailor", Bill Tidy later recalled, "I haven't seen him since I was a child.
 I was brought up in an off-licence in Liverpool."
-Educated at St Margaret's School, Anfield, Liverpool, Tidy left school aged fifteen, the year after he last saw his father.
-From 1950 to 1951 he worked for R. P. Houston, a shipping office in the city, but in 1952 he volunteered to join the Royal Engineers, serving in Germany, Korea and Japan, where in 1955 he sold his first cartoon to Mainichi, an English-speaking newspaper.
+Educated at St Margaret's School, Anfield, Liverpool, Tidy's first published cartoon appeared in the school magazine.
+He left school aged fifteen, the year after he last saw his father, and from 1950 to 1951 worked for R. P. Houston, a shipping office in the city.
+In 1952 he volunteered to join the Royal Engineers, serving in Germany, Korea and Japan, where in 1955 he sold his first cartoon to Mainichi, an English-language newspaper.

 Tidy had no formal art training, although, as he later recalled, "I went to a sculpture class at night school once because I heard there was always good-looking crumpet there."
 His work became very popular, and his output was enormous - in 1966 it was said that he could turn out fifteen finished cartoons in a day.
 In the same year he was one of the founder members of the British Cartoonists' Association, and was voted CCGB Humorous Cartoonist of the Year.

-This was "The Fosdyke Saga", a pastiche of "The Forsyte Saga" which BBC television had adapted from John Galsworthy's novels about a wealthy English family, and which had gained an audience of eighteen million for its final episode in 1969.
+This was "The Fosdyke Saga", whose name was a pastiche of "The Forsyte Saga", the television series which the BBC adapted from John Galsworthy's novels about a wealthy English family.
+Launched in 1967, the series was enormously popular, and had an audience of eighteen million for its final episode in 1969.
 "When I saw the Forsyte Saga", Tidy explained, "I thought the working classes ought to have their own.
 Their lives, thoughts, and dreams have been neglected for years."
-The Fosdykes were firmly based in the industrial north, and "The Fosdyke Saga" was even more ambitious than its predecessor, for the Daily Mirror announced that it would start "at the turn of the century, span two wars, and spill over into the bold bad world of today."
+The Fosdykes were firmly based in the industrial north, and "The Fosdyke Saga" was even more ambitious than the BBC series, for the Daily Mirror announced that it would start "at the turn of the century, span two wars, and spill over into the bold bad world of today."

 Tidy was now drawing an entire week's supply of "The Fosdyke Saga" every Friday, and told one interviewer that this end to the week was "symbolic - because the Fosdykes are my great standby, the rock on which my church is built."
 However, in July 1984 Robert Maxwell purchased Mirror Group Newspapers, and in November 1984 the Daily Mirror began running Wally Fawkes' "Flook" strip on its diary page.
 Maxwell then unceremoniously axed the "The Fosdyke Saga", while the BBC radio series was still running.
 Tidy refused to complete the final episode, and the last published strip appeared in the Daily Mirror on 28 February 1985 - the same day that Jack Dunkley's strip "The Larks" ended after twenty-eight years.